Coverage5 min read·1,741 words

 Mississippi-6% to -9%Rate corrections after prior over-pricing

 For drivers in high-increase states, the impact is significant.
 Residents of Arkansas, Louisiana, and Florida are spending close to 5% of their annual income on car insurance — nearly double the national average of 2.6%.
+That's not a rounding error.
+That's a meaningful line item in a household budget that most people treat as fixed when it isn't.

 What's Actually Driving State-Level Divergence

-2. Litigation environment "Nuclear verdicts" — jury awards in the tens or hundreds of millions — are concentrated in specific jurisdictions.
+"Nuclear verdicts" — jury awards in the tens or hundreds of millions — are concentrated in specific jurisdictions.
 Florida, Louisiana, and parts of the Southeast have litigation climates that structurally inflate liability premiums regardless of your individual driving record.
 Maryland's projected 14–21% Q2 increase is partly attributable to this dynamic.

-3. Uninsured driver rates New Jersey's 2026 minimum coverage law changes — raising uninsured and underinsured motorist requirements — are expected to push rates higher in a state that already saw one of the largest jumps in uninsured drivers between 2017 and 2023.
+New Jersey's 2026 minimum coverage law changes — raising uninsured and underinsured motorist requirements — are expected to push rates higher in a state that already saw one of the largest jumps in uninsured drivers between 2017 and 2023.
 When more drivers on the road are uninsured, insured drivers absorb the cost through higher UM/UIM premiums.

 What This Means for You Practically